Rejean-McCormick/SemantiK_Architect/docs/06-ADDING_A_LANGUAGE.md

 # 🌍 Adding a New Language

-**Abstract Wiki Architect**
+**Abstract Wiki Architect v2.0**

 This guide documents the standard workflow for adding support for a new language (e.g., `por` for Portuguese or `hau` for Hausa) to the Abstract Wiki Architect.
-The process involves registering the language in the "Everything Matrix", creating its vocabulary, and verifying the build.
+The process involves registering the language, bootstrapping data (manually or via AI), and configuring the topology.

 ---